Prenatal Records & Medical Negligence

 This case includes an interesting and informative discussion of the interplay between HIPAA and Indiana law regarding the release of medical records.
-As the Court explains, the laws do not conflict, but instead provide layers of protection for medical records.
-Therefore, requests for medical records must comply with both HIPPA and state law.
+As the Court explains, the laws do not conflict, but instead, provide layers of protection for medical records.
+Therefore, requests for medical records must comply with both HIPAA and state law.

 A final interesting aspect of the decision is the Court’s slightly veiled comment regarding the attorneys who assisted the parents with the adoption.
 The Court stated:

 - We are mindful of the great emotional and monetary harm suffered by the Jeffreys in this case.
 However, it cannot be ignored that the Jeffreys and their attorneys were in the best position to avoid the harm suffered.

 (Slip Op. p.
 14.)
 This comment could suggest either that the Jeffreys should have drafted a HIPAA-compliant authorization or should have not proceeded with the adoption until they had the requested information and easily lead to future litigation regarding this unfortunate case.